Our Lives Are

 Civil Engineering and Contract Management

-Pokuase Interchange Project
+Four-tier Pokuase Interchange Project in Accra

 Resident Project Management Consultant (2018-2020)